Pivotal Tracker Help

 We encourage the use of Tracker to help with your studies, and have a number of options available.
 If you do not require privacy for you projects, you can make your Tracker projects public, which are free with unlimited collaborators.
 If you need private projects that won't fit within free plan limits, please ask your professor or school to request a special academic plan (see above).
 Your student projects can then be included under the academic account.

-What is the difference between community and priority email support?
+What is the difference between Startup and Pro Plan email support?

 Can I get a refund?